bbauska/JS-intermediate/README.md

 addOffset(6);
 </pre>

-This is certainly better than using both arguments everywhere.
+<p>This is certainly better than using both arguments everywhere.</p>

 <pre>
 // (X) DON&quot;T DO THIS